When is Race Across The World series 2 on? Everything you need to know

 Will there be a celebrity version?

-Series one consolidated to an average audience of 3m (11.4 per cent) and its finale became BBC2’s top-rated fact-ent episode for more than three years with 3.4m (14.3 per cent).
+Series one consolidated to an average audience of 3m (11.4 per cent) and its finale became BBC2’s top-rated factual-entertainment episode for more than three years with 3.4m (14.3 per cent).

 It also over-indexed with 16-34 year olds, leading to a double series recommission and the ordering of a celebrity version.